 For ongoing learning, you’ll find that Terminus has an account based marketing blog that explores specific topics within this category, and they even host account based marketing events to let you meet others who use this method for sales and marketing success.
 These events also teach key elements of this year’s main trends of ABM 2020.

 It is important to look for the presence of learning materials and other support when you consider the options for account based marketing tools.
 After all, a tool is only useful if you can learn how to use it to its fullest.
-Terminus has ensured that it is not only a platform, but an excellent source of all of the information you need to make your account based marketing initiative into a success.
+Terminus has ensured that it is not only a platform, but an excellent source of all of the information you need to build your account based marketing customer journey.